PAPIsdotio/papis-europe-2018/cfp-guidelines.md

     - [PredictionIO tutorial](https://www.youtube.com/watch?v=zeGnILRIdUk&list=PLex5Agivp-gh3tYo9yCY9Dgcj3nXYol1k&index=13)
     - [End to End Machine Learning with MLDB.ai (sponsored)](https://twitter.com/mldbai/status/786230824727445504)

-## 3. How to submit your proposal
+## 4. How to submit your proposal

-Our proposal form has two fields that attendees will see on the program (title and abstract), and two fields that only reviewers will see (details and pitch).
+Our proposal form has two fields that attendees will see on the program (Title and Abstract), and two fields that only reviewers will see (Details and Pitch).
 Please also use tags for reviewers to identify the type of proposal you’re submitting.
 It is possible to submit several proposals through our CfP application.
 Note that we have a policy of not having more than 2 talks from speakers from the same company, in an effort to promote different approaches to ML applications at the conference.

 ### Title, Abstract & Bio